zachvalenta/docker-flask/README.md

 # overview

-The bare bones 🦴 to start your Dockerized 🚢 Flask 🍶 app 💻
+The bare bones to Dockerize Flask.

 ## why (does this exist)?